Tookmund/hackerforce/docs/heroku_backup.md

 Assuming your machine has a working email setup, this will email you once a day about your backups so you can keep an eye on them.

-If you don't care use this instead, without the MAILTO:
+If you don't care whether you get confirmation emails, use this instead, without the MAILTO:
 ```
 7	4	*	*	*	./hackerforce-backup.sh > /dev/null 2>&1
 ```